nodeableio/ngx-breadcrumbs/README.md

 A component that creates a breadcrumbs trail.
 It hooks into the angular router, and dynamically builds up a breadcrumbs trail

 ## [ngx-timeline](src/modules/timeline/README.md)
-A component that creates a breadcrumbs trail.
-It hooks into the angular router, and dynamically builds up a breadcrumbs trail
+This is an angular 4+ component that creates a vertical timeline of events

+It uses css based on css written by [Brady Wright] (http://codepen.io/phasethree/pen/NNOvrW)

 Also checkout the awesome [ng2-semantic-ui](https://github.com/edcarroll/ng2-semantic-ui) project for loads of other components)